Yeat: Bio And Career Highlights

 Yeat’s discography boasts consistent chart success, with his albums often featuring experimental hip-hop and rage sounds.
 His 2024 album Lyfestyle debuted atop the Billboard 200, marking a significant milestone.

-Beyond his solo work, his collaboration on Drake’s song “IDGAF” further expanded his global reach, peaking at number two on the Billboard Hot 100.
-Yeat also cultivated a distinct visual brand, incorporating balaclavas and green aesthetics.
+Beyond his solo work, his promotional single “Rich Minion” for the Minions: The Rise of Gru trailer became a viral sensation.
+He also guest appeared on Drake’s song “IDGAF,” which peaked at number two on the Billboard Hot 100.

 See Also